kristingreenslit/react-debug-exercise/README.md

   ```

 3. Visit http://localhost:3000 to view the app in your browser of choice.
 Note: Running `npm start` and entering the keyboard shortcut `CTRL + C` from the project's root directory will start and stop the server.

+### Additional Notes

+React is an incredibly powerful JavaScript library, but it's easier to learn when you have a solid foundation in [HTML](http://learn.shayhowe.com/html-css/getting-to-know-html/), [CSS](http://learn.shayhowe.com/html-css/getting-to-know-css/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).
+An HTML/CSS/JavaScript blend, [JSX](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918#.ro3sx1ea0), is an industry standard in React applications (although it is not required).

+[Redux](https://css-tricks.com/learning-react-router/) and [React-Router](https://css-tricks.com/learning-react-redux/) are frequently used in React applications.
+The simple explanation is that React, a technology used for building Single Page Applications (SPAs), is one big magic trick.
+It breaks the mold of how traditional websites are expected to operate.
+However, React is the view layer in the traditional "MVC" architecture.
+The use of additional libraries with React, such as Redux and React-Router, can enhance React code so that the flow of data throughout an application is more accessible and/or traceable.

 ### Further Reading: